-The senior clinical competency exam (SCCX), developed by Reed Williams, PhD, Howard Barrows, MD, and others, has been used at SIU School of Medicine for more than 20 years.
-The school was the first among the US medical schools to develop this comprehensive, direct measurement of students’ clinical skills using standardized patients.
-What’s unique about this 14-station exam is that questions are administered randomly from any discipline of medicine.
+The senior clinical competency exam (SCCX), developed by Reed Williams, PhD, Howard Barrows, MD, and others, has been used at SIU School of Medicine for more than 25 years.
+The school was the first U.S. medical school to develop this comprehensive, direct measurement of students’ clinical skills using standardized patients.
+The 14-station exam has questions administered randomly from any discipline of medicine.
 “This replicates what the student would see in practice,” notes Debra Klamen, MD, MHPE, senior associate dean for education and curriculum.
-Today, more than 90 percent of schools have some kind of clinical competency exam.
+Today, more than 90% of schools use some kind of clinical competency exam.
 The Step 2 Clinical Skills exam, which all students in the nation have to pass, now uses standardized patients in the testing process.
-(SIU’s own Reed Williams, PhD and Howard Barrows, MD, served on committees to get clinical skills included in the US Step 2 Exam.)
-In 2004, SIU developed the senior clinical competency exam remediation, a four-week course in which students are immersed full-time with clinical faculty to walk them through symptom presentations and differential diagnoses, giving students feedback all the way along.
+In 2004, SIU developed the senior clinical competency exam remediation, a 4-week course in which students are immersed full-time with clinical faculty to guide them through symptom presentations and differential diagnoses, providing continous feedback.

-“I think this is the most innovative technique since standardized patients,” notes Deb Klamen, MD, MHPE.
-SIU is one of only two medical schools in the nation who use nurse educators so extensively in their curriculums.
-Sometimes called “physician educator extenders,” the idea is simple: Experienced master’s-degree-educated nurses devote their days to educating students and ensuring they develop good clinical skills.
+SIU is one of only two medical schools in the nation who use nurse educators extensively in their curriculums.
+Sometimes called “physician educator extenders,” the idea is simple: Experienced master’s-degree-educated nurses devote their days to educating students and seeing they develop good clinical skills.
 Ten nurse educators have become embedded in the culture of SIU School of Medicine, working with nearly every department to ensure students in groups or individually receive guidance.
-The Department of Surgery is the only surgical program in the United States with two nurse educators.
-With nurses guiding them throughout their medical education, students develop positive attitudes toward nurses that carry over into their careers.
+“I think this is the most innovative technique since standardized patients,” notes Dr. Deb Klamen.
+Students learn nurses are observant and knowledgeable, which fosters a positive teamwork attitude that carries over into their medical careers.
 SIU School of Medicine was lauded by the Liaison Committee for Medical Education for its success using nurse educators.
 SIU’s first nurse educator, Norma Wylie, MSN, RN, was hired in 1978.
-She was the first nurse to become a full professor with tenure at a US medical school.
+She was the first nurse to become a full professor with tenure at a U.S. medical school.

 Surgical Skills Center

-Dr. Gary Dunnington, former professor and chair of the Department of Surgery and founding director of the SIU Surgical Skills Center, led efforts to open the Springfield, Illinois, based Surgical Skills Center in May 2000.
+Dr. Gary Dunnington, former professor and chair of the Department of Surgery, led efforts to open the Springfield-based Surgical Skills Center in May 2000.
 At the time, it was one of only a handful of centers designed specifically for training surgical residents.
-Today, the Memorial Center for Learning and Innovation is home to our state-of-the-art facilities.
+Today, the Memorial Center for Learning and Innovation is home to SIU's state-of-the-art facility.

-Skills Labs have since revolutionized surgical training.
-Using computer simulators and virtual reality technology as well as specially designed procedure models, surgical residents learn a wide array of surgical skills including but not limited to instrument tying, one/two-handed knot tying, Laparoscopic proficiencies, vascular anastomosis, chest tubes, central lines and splinting.
+Skills labs have revolutionized surgical training.
+Using computer simulators, virtual reality technology and specially designed procedure models, surgical residents learn a wide array of surgical skills: instrument tying, one/two-handed knot tying, laparoscopic proficiencies, vascular anastomosis, chest tubes, central lines, splinting and more.

-The SIU faculty and the SIU Surgical Skills Center staff assisted other surgical educators in developing a national curriculum in hopes that other residency programs would utilize the curriculum for their labs.
+SIU faculty and Surgical Skills Center staff assisted other surgical educators in developing a national curriculum to encourage other residency programs to integrate the training practices into their labs.
 The ACS/APDS National Surgical Skills Curriculum has developed three phases.
 Phase I includes basic surgical skills designed with first and second year residents in mind.

 Resident Readiness Electives

-Surgeon David Rogers, MD, developed the Resident Readiness Elective, a surgical elective that gives eager and anxious fourth-year students a peek into the skills they will need as surgery residents.
+Surgeon David Rogers, MD, developed the Resident Readiness Elective, a surgical elective that gives eager fourth-year students a preview of the skills they will need as surgery residents.
 The elective’s curriculum includes training in the Surgical Skills Center, simulations with nurse educators to introduce management of post-operative situations, and additional experiences in the dissection of human cadavers.
-It's one of the most popular electives at the School of Medicine.
+It's one of the School of Medicine's most popular electives.
 Similar versions have been developed for obstetrics, emergency medicine and internal medicine.

-ePBLMs are considered the core of the problem-based curriculum at SIU School of Medicine.
-Beginning in 2003, the three-inch binders containing paper documents of the hundreds of PBL modules were transferred to the computer.
-By 2005, all the modules were converted, bringing problem-based learning into the 21st Century.
-Basic science researcher Amy Arai PhD, created the idea and developed these web-based modules whereby students work together in their tutor groups to address patient problems in a free-inquiry format using online resources to ask questions and receive answers.
-In 2005, standardized patients were added to the process.
-Students interview SPs, take a computerized test, and meet with a clinician who gives them immediate feedback on the oral presentation and physical exam.
+Electronic problem-based learning modules (ePBLMs) are considered the core of the problem-based curriculum at SIU School of Medicine.
+Basic science researcher Amy Arai, PhD, created the idea and developed the web-based modules.
+Students work together in their tutor groups to address patient problems in a free-inquiry format using online resources to ask questions and receive answers.
+Students interview standardized patients, take a computerized test and meet with a clinician who gives them immediate feedback on the oral presentation and physical exam.
 A regular problem-based learning case ensues.

 Longitudinal Performance Assessment

 This assessment tests students’ growth in clinical reasoning across their four years of medical school training.
 Students start each year of medical school by taking the test.
-Current questions include the ability of students to recognize a pattern of illness and clinical data interpretation.
+Questions include the ability of students to recognize a pattern of illness and clinical data interpretation.
 The results are mapped over time to measure students’ progress.
-SIU compares its results of the longitudinal performance assessment with five other schools so all the medical students will know how they’re doing in relation to their peers.
+SIU compares results from the longitudinal performance assessment with five other schools so our medical students know how they are doing in relation to their peers.

 Health Information Technology Training

-This exercise teaches second-year medical students how to handle “handoffs,” a critical point in patient care when shifts change and physicians transfer patient care to colleagues.
+This exercise teaches second-year medical students how to manage “handoffs,” a critical point in patient care when shifts change and physicians transfer patient care to colleagues.

-In this simulation, students see an SP with pancreatitis.
+In this simulation, students see a standardized patient with pancreatitis.
 The students then move to a simulated hospital unit, where they are given a written handoff from a resident who “went home sick.”
-While students document the patient data in a SOAP note, the computer lab is made as boisterous as possible to mirror a real-world situation: Nurses are on the phone, pizzas are being ordered, EKG alarms are going off, machines are beeping, people are loitering, a cacophony so intense it would irk the nerves of the most experienced attending.
-Amidst the clamor, the students receive two pieces of information: One note is not about their patient.
-How the students handle the last-minute information is key as they verbally handoff their patient to another resident.
+While students document the patient data in a SOAP note, noise levels in the computer lab rise to mirror the real world.
+Amidst the clamor, the student receives two pieces of information: One note is not about their patient.
+How the student handles the last-minute information is key as they verbally handoff their patient to another resident.
 Feedback follows.
-First administered in 2009, faculty found that 50 percent of students made a medical error by including information in the handoff about the wrong patient.
+First administered in 2009, faculty found that 50% of students made a medical error by including information in the handoff about the wrong patient.
 “It was an eye-opener to us and the students,” says Dr. Klamen.
-“They found out that it’s easier to make a mistake than they thought.”
+“They learn that it’s easier to make a mistake than they thought.”